-As our guest, we only ask that you take a few moments to fill out a Connect at Mosaic page which is found in the Connection Booklet at the end of each row.
-The Connection Booklet is used to help us get to know you a bit.
+As our guest, we only ask that you take a few moments to fill out our Digital Connect Form.
+The Connect Form is used to help us get to know you a bit.
 It is a place where you can request information, ask for prayer, let us know your thoughts, or just indicate your presence with us.
 In any case, we use it to pray for you during the week.
 You won’t be asked to stand or raise your hand (or anything else embarrassing) just because you’re new.
 Nor will you have to recite anything or kneel at certain times during the service.

 WILL THE PREACHING BE FROM THE BIBLE?

 Mosaic Community Church provides practical Bible messages that help you deal with real life issues.
-We'll even give you a handy outline with the main points and Bible verses in the bulletin.
 What you learn on the weekend, you'll be able to use during the week.

 SHOULD MY KIDS COME WITH ME TO SERVICE?